LucaFilipozzi/keycloak-regex-mapper/README.md

 # keycloak-regex-mapper

-This project provides a [keycloak][keycloak] broker mappers that map a multivalued OIDC claim (e.g.: groups) or SAML attribute (e.g.: gropuMembership) into realm and client role assignments based on regular expressions.
+This project provides a [keycloak][keycloak] broker mapper that maps a multivalued OIDC claim (e.g.: groups) or SAML attribute (e.g.: groupMembership) into one or more realm and/or client role assignments based on regular expressions.

 ---
 Copyright 2021 Luca Filipozzi.
 Some rights reserved.
-See License.
+See [LICENSE][license-url].

 [keycloak]: https://keycloak.org/